Misfit Vapor 2 is official with sports GPS and Google Pay support

 The Misfit Vapor 2 release date is currently unclear but the company claims it's coming "soon" so we have our fingers crossed we'll have one to officially test in the coming weeks.

-Misfit has set the price to $249.99 (about £190, AU$350) but we don't currently know the official price for the UK or Australia or whether it'll be coming to those markets either.
+The price starts at $249.99 / £215 (about AU$350) but we don't currently know the official price for Australia or whether it'll be launching there.